Arizona-Sonora Desert Museum

 Day 1 TUCSON TO KINO BAY

-After our border crossing, we break in Magdalena de Kino before continuing to Santa Ana for lunch.
-Drive through a region of small agrarian pueblos and visit a traditional orchard before lunch in the town of Santa Ana.
-We arrive to Kino Bay in the late afternoon to check into the Playa Hotel located on a beautiful beach.
-After check-in, we’ll enjoy a hosted soiree followed by dinner.
+After our border crossing, we break in Magdalena de Kino, then continue our drive through a region of small agrarian pueblos that includes a visit to a traditional orchard before we arrive for lunch in the town of Santa Ana.
+We reach Kino Bay in the late afternoon and check into La Playa Hotel, located on a beautiful beach.
+Afterwards, we enjoy a hosted soiree followed by dinner.
 L, D

-This morning we make the short trip to Punta Chueca to meet the Seri people.
-Our first activity will be a visit to Isla Tiburón by panga boat to explore mangroves, shell middens and observe Seri ceremonial traditions.
+Our first activity is a visit to Isla Tiburón by panga boat to explore mangroves, shell middens and observe Seri ceremonial traditions.
 We return to the mainland for lunch and to shop Seri crafts such as intricate basket weavings, authentic ironwood carvings or simple jewelry made from shells and other natural materials.
-A detour to a beautiful stretch of coastal thornscrub allows us to learn about the important plants utilized by the Seri.
-Pizza party at the hotel.
+A detour to a beautiful stretch of coastal thorn scrub allows us to learn about the important plants utilized by the Seri.
+Dinner at the hotel.
 B, L, D

 Day 5 KINO BAY TO TUCSON